Up to 50% off sofas & mattresses — limited‑time deals.

 Misconception or habit Why it backfires Better choice

-Buying chenille for softness alone Soft hand can still pill, snag, or show pressure shading Balance feel with abrasion info and a swatch test
+Buying chenille for softness alone A soft hand can still pill, snag, or show pressure shading Balance feel with abrasion guidance and a swatch check

-Ignoring the care tag Wrong cleaner can leave rings or damage the finish Match fabric code to your real cleaning habits
+Ignoring the care tag The wrong cleaner can leave rings or change the surface Match the fabric code to your real cleaning habits before you buy an easy-to-clean sofa

-Trusting one durability number Different abrasion tests don’t translate 1:1 Use ratings as a baseline, then judge construction and weave
+Trusting one durability number Different abrasion tests do not translate cleanly into each other or into lifespan Use the score as a baseline, then judge build quality, weave, and pile behavior with a better buying process

 What Chenille Is and Why It Matters